tanisperez/la-bolsa/README.md

 The server will be started in the port 8080.
 This will be the URL: http://localhost:8080

-The admin server page will be hosted on http://localhost:8080/admin
+The admin server page will be hosted on http://localhost:8080/admin.
+The user is **admin** and the default password is **admin**.
+The password can be changed in the admin dashboard.

 ## Run tests
 There are some test that could be run using the following command: